Corticosteroids, such as Prednisone, are usually the first option that comes to mind when thinking of dog allergy treatment.

 Short-term adverse effects include appetite gain, increased thirst and consequently increased water intake and urine output.

-Long-term side effects are more serious and can affect a dog systemically, thereby greatly affecting the dog’s quality of life.
-Some such side effects
+Long-term side effects are more serious and can affect a dog systemically.
+This can of course greatly affect the dog’s quality of life.
+Some such side effects include:

 - Immune system weakening and suppression; this causes a higher risk of the dog getting infections.